Freight Factoring: A Complete Guide for Trucking Companies

 Non-recourse factoring includes some protections for carriers.
 Usually, it just means that the carrier won’t have to return payments if the broker files for bankruptcy before paying an invoice.

-Based on those definitions, non-recourse factoring may look safer.
-But the conditions that non-recourse agreements cover are fairly rare, and often aren’t worth the higher costs carriers pay for non-recourse factoring.
 Non-recourse agreements typically don’t protect carriers from chargebacks associated with late or damaged deliveries, for instance.
 Non-recourse factoring companies also usually require detailed contracts, sometimes with strict limits on who you can work with.
 If you want a flexible factoring solution, non-recourse probably isn’t an option.

 Bobtail offers recourse factoring agreements—but that doesn’t mean you’ll lose money if a broker or shipper fails to pay.
 We have several ways to collect on unfilled invoices.
 If a broker goes bankrupt, for instance, we can draw on the brokerage’s federally mandated bond accounts.
 They’re required to keep a bankruptcy-protection bond of at least $75,000.
-We might also collect from the shipper who hired the broker, which is allowed under U.S. law.
-Typically, these avenues allow us to collect on problematic invoices without holding the carrier responsible.

 Learn more: Recourse Vs. Non-Recourse Factoring: Which Should Trucking Companies Choose?